wragge/dfat-documents-web/_volumes/volume-26-australia-and-papua-new-guinea-1966-1969/69-submission-no-453-barnes-to-cabinet.md

 ---
+doc_date: '1966-09-19'
+doc_num: 69
+doc_order: 69
+naa_refs:
+- naa_barcode: 1807983
+  naa_control_symbol: '453'
+  naa_series: A5841
+  reference: '[NAA: A5841, 453]'
-title: "69 Submission No. 453, Barnes To Cabinet"
+title: Submission No. 453, Barnes To Cabinet
-volume: "Volume 26: Australia and Papua New Guinea, 1966–1969"
+vol_full_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
-doc_id: 9577
 vol_id: 26
-doc_date: 1966-09-19
-barcode: 1807983
+vol_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
 ---

-# 69 Submission No. 453, Barnes To Cabinet

 Canberra, 19 September 1966

 Confidential

  **Papua and New Guinea—political relations with House of Assembly**

 The purpose of this submission is to acquaint Cabinet of recent developments in political relations with the House of Assembly particularly with regard to the Territory budget and to seek Cabinet’s endorsement for a proposed attitude in these matters.

  _Select Committee on Constitutional Development_

 2\.
-The second interim report of the Constitutional Select Committee1 appointed by the House of Assembly was adopted by the House at its September meeting.
+The second interim report of the Constitutional Select Committee[1](#f1) appointed by the House of Assembly was adopted by the House at its September meeting.
 The Committee reported that it was desirable that the elected members should as far as practicable assume some control over locally raised revenue.
 The Committee would be studying how this control should be exercised—whether by way of a separate local budget or by way of a budget committee working in conjunction with the Administration.
-The Committee would be seeking the views of the Administration on this question.2 (A separate submission takes up the question of changes in the composition of the House of Assembly recommended by the Committee.)3
+The Committee would be seeking the views of the Administration on this question.[2](#f2) (A separate submission takes up the question of changes in the composition of the House of Assembly recommended by the Committee.)[3](#f3)

  _Consultation in the framing of the budget_

 3\.
 An elected member moved the following amendment to the motion for a second reading of the Appropriation Bill—